-SC & SD series gas furnaces can be installed horizontally (Figure 11) in an attic, basement, crawl space or alcove.
-It can also be suspended from a ceiling in a basement or utility room in either a right to left airflow or left to right airflow as shown in Figure 12 (page 15).
+The \TC series gas furnace can be installed horizontally (Figure 11) in an attic, basement, crawl space or alcove.
+It can also be suspended from a ceiling in a basement or utility room in either a right to left airflow or left to right airflow as shown in Figure 12.

-These furnaces are shipped with the bottom panel installed.
-If the furnace is installed horizontally, remove the bottom panel from the furnace before attaching the duct system.
-See Bottom Panel Removal on page 19.
+\TC series furnaces are shipped with the bottom panel installed.
+If furnace is installed horizontally, remove the bottom panel from the furnace before attaching the duct system.
+See Bottom Panel Removal section (page 19).

-If installing the furnace with an evaporator coil (in an attic), it is required that a drip pan be placed under the furnace.
-If the installation is on a combustible platform as shown in Figure 11, it is recommended that the drip pan extend at least 12 inches past the top and front of the furnace.
+If installing the furnace with an evaorator coil (in an attic), it is required that a drip pan be placed under the furnace.
+If the installation is on a combustible platform (Figure 11), it is recommended that the drip pan extend at least 12 inches past the top and front of the furnace.